OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge03.md

 ### Advanced Challenges (optional)

-1. In this challenge, we edited the ARM template for each environment (`dev`, `test`, `prod`) but there are ways of [overriding template parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters) when you pass the ARM template to the Azure CLI.
+1. In this challenge, we edited the ARM template for each environment (`dev`, `test`, `prod`) but there are ways of [overriding template parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters).

-    - Create a fourth environment, called `staging`, by overriding the template parameters in the Azure CLI action. ([hint](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters))
+    - Create a fourth environment, called `staging`, by overriding the template parameters. ([hint](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters))
     - When you have successfully created the `staging` environment, you can delete it as it will not be used in the upcoming challenges.

 2. In this challenge, we setup three separate workflow files to handle `dev`, `test` and `prod`, however, this could be done with a single workflow with overriding template parameters and GitHub secrets.